ITDrago/ITDrago/README.md

 Here are some ideas to get you started:

 -  :telescope: I’m currently learning technologies and frameworks based on .NET meringue
-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I solve problems and develop my projects using the studied technology stackand,also I read tech articles.

 ---
 ### :hammer_and_wrench: Languages and Tools :